FAQ

 A psychiatric metal health nurse practitioner (PMHNP) is an advanced practice registered nurse (APRN) who specializes in mental health care, providing a range of psychiatric services to patients.
 They are qualified to diagnose mental health conditions, offer psychotherapy, and prescribe medications.
 PNPs work in various settings, including hospitals, mental health clinics, and private practices, playing a crucial role in the mental health care system.

-Yes I offer standalone therapy visits.
-In addition, for patients who desire and qualify for medication management, I combine both pharmacological and psychotherapeutic approaches during follow-up visits which includes “mini” therapy sessions or focused therapy during.
+At this time I am not accepting any new patients for therapy.
+For patients who desire and qualify for medication management, I combine both pharmacological and psychotherapeutic approaches during follow-up visits which includes “mini” therapy sessions or focused therapy as part of the session.
+At times, I may open my schedule to accept new therapy patients.
+Please inquire for current availability.

 Absolutely!
 I am committed to offering a supportive and inclusive space for individuals from all backgrounds, ethnicities, religions, and orientations.